kuldeep-k/awslearning/sample-app-s3-lambda/variants/variant-2/README.md

 #Variant 2

-- Frontend : React, S3
+- Frontend : NONE
 - Backend: API-Gateway/Lambda
-- DB: NA
+- DB: Document DB

 1) Lambda Specifc code is write into handle labmda/index.js along withh service file labmda/services/users.js .
 This code the uploaded to S3 bucket to become accessible for CloudFormation templates.
 Handler support Basic REST APIs for GET, POST as HTTP collection actions and GET, PATCH, DELETE as single object actions.
 APIs is seems to defined as